mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So according to [Dogen in] “Buddha Nature,” there are two points.
 He [talks] about buddha-nature [according to *Nirvana Sutra*]; he quotes a sentence of *Nirvana Sutra* and comments on this.
 So there are two points he mentioned.

-One point is: “All beings without exception are buddha.”
+One point is: All beings without exception are buddha.
 This is one point.
 All beings, without exception at all, are buddha, [or] buddha-nature.

-And second: “Buddha-nature is”... how can I say *[unintelligible Japanese phrase]*... “time and occasion, and cause and conditions.”
-[This is a] literal translation.
+And second: Buddha-nature is... how can I say *jisetsu innen*... “time and occasion, and cause and conditions.”
+[That is a] literal translation.
 “Buddha-nature is time and occasion, cause and conditions.”

-(*Transcriber’s Note:* This may be a rendering of the initial lines in “Busshō,” which are noted in the Nishijima-Cross translation of *Shobogenzo* as being from *Mahaparinirvana-sutra*, Chapter 27.
-If so, this translation differs from that one.)

 So two meanings.
 All beings, without exception, are buddha-nature.
 That means whatever you may be, whatever you think, whatever you don’t think, all beings are completely buddha.
 So [there is] nothing else to compare with; all are completely buddha.
 So there is nothing “wrong,” nothing “good” – it’s perfectly buddha.